World Greets 2025 After Sweltering Year Of Olympics, Turmoil, And Trump - UrduPoint

 Vladimir Putin prevailed in a Russian ballot widely dismissed as a sham, while a student uprising in Bangladesh toppled the reigning prime minister.

-From Mexico to the Middle East, Trump's looming return as commander-in-chief is already making waves.
+From Mexico to the Middle East, his looming return as commander-in-chief is already making waves.

 The president-elect has threatened to pile economic pain on China and boasted of his ability to halt the Ukraine war within "24 hours".